-The Company's funding, liquidity and exposure to interest rate, foreign currency exchange and credit risks are managed within a framework of policies and guidelines authorised by the Board of Directors.
+The Company's exposure to funding, liquidity, interest rate, inflation, foreign currency exchange and credit risks are managed within a framework of policies and guidelines authorised by the Board of Directors.
 In accordance with these policies, and in accordance with covenants set out as part of bond issuances made by the Company, financial derivatives are used to manage financial exposures.

-The Company is a wholly owned subsidiary of SGN MidCo Limited and accordingly is, under FRS 102 exempt from certain disclosures required under sections 11 and 12 as these are detailed in the annual report of Scotia Gas Networks Limited.
+The Company is a wholly owned subsidiary of SGN MidCo Limited.
+The financial statements of the Company are included in the consolidated financial statements of the ultimate parent undertaking, Scotia Gas Networks Limited, therefore under FRS 102 the Company is exempt from certain disclosures required under sections 11 and 12.